 - Special Topic Courses: Courses designated as "Special Topics" registrations may vary in content by semester or by instructor.
 Each unique offering is considered an independent course and ordinarily carries a title extension indicating the topic in a given term.
 Each carries full credit and is calculated independently in a student’s grade point average.

 - Course Repeat (does not apply to "repeatable courses"): Students may only repeat courses in which they have earned a grade below a C-, unless the course is designated "repeatable."
 The deans do not approve any exceptions.
 Both grades are recorded on the student's permanent transcript.
-However, in computing the student's grade point average, the second grade is substituted for the first grade, even if the second grade is lower.
+If a course is repeated, the highest grade will be calculated in the GPA.
 Courses repeated at other institutions and transferred to the Colleges are not included in the grade point average.
 Repeated courses count only once toward the 32 required courses for graduation.

 Credit by Proficiency Examination